Portiloop/portiloop-software/README.md

 You have just got your hands on the hardware for the Portiloop V3 (A Google Coral Dev Board Mini and a Portiloop board).
 Here are the steps you need to follow to get started using the EEG capture, the Spindle detection software, and the TPU processing.

+### Hadware prerequisites
+- A male-to-female jupmer wire (required to reflash if you brick the Coral board)
+- Headphones with a jack that has TWO rings (not three)

 ### Flashing the Google Coral
 Find the instructions to update your Coral Dev Board Mini to the latest OS version [here](https://coral.ai/docs/dev-board-mini/reflash/).